>

 However, traditional methods for creating inner packs often rely on additional packaging materials such as shrink film, sleeves, or extra cartons.
 As companies look for ways to simplify packaging and reduce material usage, alternative solutions such as banding are increasingly being used to create efficient inner packs.

-What is an inner pack
+What is an inner pack?

 An inner pack is a smaller bundle of products grouped inside a larger shipping carton.
 Instead of placing individual items directly into a master carton, products are first grouped into inner packs and then placed into the outer packaging.